uxlfoundation/oneapi-construction-kit/doc/source/cl/external-extensions.rst

 ^^^^^^^^^^^^^^^^

-The extension sources (including any headers other than the single header in ``CL``) are internal to the extensions, and are compiled into ComputeAorta.
+The extension sources (including any headers other than the single header in ``CL``) are internal to the extensions, and are compiled into the oneAPI Construction Kit.
 Developers writing OpenCL applications will not see these files.
 The only interface into the extension implementation is through the API header in ``CL``.

 Extension Entry Points